drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

   message-count    | Running | default   |              | default-query-host-xxx-xxx
 ```

-## Step 3 - Debug Reaction
+## Step 4 - Create the Debug Reaction
 In order to view the results of the Continuous Queries you will deploy an instance of the [Debug Reaction](/solution-developer/components/reactions/#debug-reaction).
-The Debug Reaction provides a simple web-based UI that lets you see the current result of a Continuous Query as a table, and to view the query results updating dynamically as the source data changes.
+The Debug Reaction provides a simple Web-based UI that lets you see the current result of a Continuous Query as a table, and to view the query results updating dynamically as the source data changes.

-The following yaml file contains the necessary Kubernetes resource definitions for the Debug Reaction.
+The following YAML file contains the settings necessary to create a Debug Reaction.

 ```yaml
 apiVersion: v1